Shivanshvyas1729/git_github_basics/README.md

 <details>
 <summary>Deattaching Head</summary>

-What is Detaching HEAD in Git?
+### What is **Detaching HEAD** in Git?

-Normally, HEAD points to a branch, and the branch points to the latest commit.

-Example:

-HEAD -> main -> C1

-Here:

-HEAD = your current position
-main = branch name
-C1 = latest commit on main

-This means you're working on the main branch.

-What happens when HEAD is detached?

-If you checkout a specific commit instead of a branch:

-git checkout C1

-(or)

-git switch --detach C1

-Git changes to:

-HEAD -> C1
-main -> C3

-Now HEAD points directly to a commit, not to a branch.

-This is called a detached HEAD state.
+### Easy Definition

+> **Detached HEAD** means that `HEAD` points directly to a specific commit instead of pointing to a branch.
+You can view or experiment with that commit, but any new commits won't belong to a branch unless you create one.

-Why would you do this?
+### Why would you do this?

 To:

-View old versions of the project
+* View old versions of the project
-Test code at a previous commit
+* Test code at a previous commit
-Debug issues in historical commits
+* Debug issues in historical commits
-Explore history without affecting branches
+* Explore history without affecting branches

 Example: